 Install a New Gutter System

 Another noteworthy project to take on before selling your home is to replace your gutter system.
 While they might not seem like much to you, a potential buyer wants to know that a home is equipped to handle heavy rainfall.
 If your gutters are older, they may produce leaks that make them less effective in protecting the home from flooding.
-Your home needs a gutter system that’s up to the challenge.
+Choose Bear Mountain Custom Painting to install a gutter system that’s up to the challenge.

 Swap out Your Old Doors and Windows